 Celine Ronger is the 2nd generation of the family to produce wine from Bugey.
 She followed her father's footsteps and was joined by her brother Gael in 2016.
 The Domaine de la Bélière is located in the tiny village of Bohas, a 40 minute drive from the city of Bourg-en-Bresse, famous for its "Bresse" chicken - halfway between Lyon and Geneva in the foothills of the Jura.
-The Domaine de la Bélière farms 6.50 ha, of which 4.5 ha of vines produce Cerdon AOC wines that spread over 3 communes - Mérignat, Saint Martin-Du-Mont and Bohas-Meyriat-Rignat.
-The remaining 2 ha are located in Ceyzériat at Mont-July, where red and white are produced mainly.
+The Domaine de la Bélière farms 3 hectares of vines that spread over 3 communes - Mérignat, Saint Martin-Du-Mont and Bohas-Meyriat-Rignat.

 Varietals Produced: Gamay and Poulsard.